 4. Working with Purpose

 These workshops tackle challenges related to current megatrends.
-Workshop leaders from varied fields will give an insight into how education and knowledge can help participants #WalkTheTalk.
+Workshop leaders, each of them experts in their fields, will give insights into their fields of expertise and suggest ways how oikos can #WalkTheTalk.

 Participants make the journey, in couples, from their accommodation to the venue whilst exploring and exchanging personal visions of sustainability and education.